mjansen4857/pathplanner/README.md

 * **Output Type:** The output type.
 Options are CSV file, Java array, C++ array, or Python array.
 CSV files are saved to a chosen location and arrays are copied to the clipboard.
 * **Path Name:** The name of the path.
 Underscores are assumed for CSV files and Python arrays while camel case is assumed for Java and C++ arrays
 * **Output Format:** The format to use for the output of the generation.
-This should consist of one or more of the following, separated by a comma: x (X Coordinate), y (Y Coordinate), p (Position), v (Velocity), a (Acceleration), h (Absolute Heading in Degrees), H (Relative Heading in Degrees), t (Time Elapsed), S (Time Step in Seconds), s (Time Step in Milliseconds).
+This should consist of one or more of the following, separated by a comma: x (X Coordinate), y (Y Coordinate), p (Position), v (Velocity), a (Acceleration), h (Absolute Heading in Degrees, Between -180 and 180), H (Relative Heading in Degrees, Between -180 and 180), w (Absolute Winding Heading in Degrees), W (Relative Winding Heading in Degrees), t (Time Elapsed), S (Time Step in Seconds), s (Time Step in Milliseconds).
 For example, a CSV file with format of p,v,a will output files where each line in the files is:

     `{position},{velocity},{acceleration}`